 The great thing about app builders and pre-designed templates is that every new page or functionality you add will look uniform and slot into your chosen design seamlessly.
 Your main concern might be, ‘what if none of the templates on the app builder match how I pictured my app in my head?’
 This is a completely normal thing to ask, but don’t worry.

-Although this might be a concern, there are benefits to using an existing template, namely because the template design has been tried, tested and proven to work.
 App design is about more than the front just looking good – it has to work for everyone and have a logical layout that creates a seamless experience for the user.
 After all, your app could look amazing, but if the design isn’t functional, it’s not viable, and your app won’t be a success.

 #4 Build a prototype(s)

 So, now you have your design sorted, it’s time to start building.
 The first version you build will be a prototype.
 It won’t be perfect, but that’s not a bad thing.
 The beauty of building a prototype is that it allows you to get to grips with the build process and to see whether your vision will work on a real level.